Medvedev's US Open match delayed by booing fans after photographer enters the court

 “He wants to go home, guys.
 He doesn’t like to be here.
 He gets paid by the match, not by the hour,” Medvedev shouted into the microphones behind the chair.

-Medvedev kept encouraging the loud boos on Armstrong, which eventually lasted so long that he then tried to get fans to quiet down so Bonzi could serve.
-When Bonzi finally did, he missed the first serve and then lost the point, and Medvedev won the game and later the set in a tiebreaker to prolong the match.
+Medvedev blew kisses to fans and kept encouraging the loud boos, which lasted so long that he then tried to get fans to quiet down so Bonzi could serve.
+When Bonzi finally did, he missed the first serve and then lost the point, and Medvedev won the game and later the set to prolong the match.

-“I never experienced something like that,” said Bonzi, who had fans chanting his name at times.
+Bonzi, who had fans chanting his name at times, appeared ready to serve at one point before some started whistling.
+He explained that he didn't want to hit because it's difficult to play tennis without being able to hear the sound of the ball.

+“Every time I went on the line to serve and every time I did that, everyone was booing.
+I felt I didn’t do anything bad in the match to, like, receive this treatment, and I didn’t want to serve in those conditions,” Bonzi said.
+“So I was waiting.”

 Medvedev reached the final that year, then won the title two years later.
 But he went just 1-4 in Grand Slam tournaments this year and was also upset by Bonzi in the first round at Wimbledon.